Skip to main content

 About this scenario

-• Creating and configuring NAT instance: Create and set up a NAT instance that supports external communication.
+• Create and configure NAT instance: Create and configure NAT instances to support external communication.

-• Setting security group and inbound rules: For security, restrict ports for requests through the NAT instance to ports 80 (HTTP) and 443 (HTTPS).
+• Configure security groups and inbound rules: Restrict inbound requests through the NAT instance to ports 80 (HTTP) and 443 (HTTPS).

-Let's configure a NAT instance that supports NAT communication to access the Internet from the private subnet of KakaoCloud VPC.
+Let's configure NAT instance that support NAT communication to connect the private subnet of KakaoCloud VPC to the internet.

 Step 1.
 Create VPC and subnet

-2. Click the [Create VPC] button in the VPC menu, and then create VPC and subnet as follows.
+2. In the VPC menu, click the [Create VPC] button and configure the VPC and subnets as follows:

 VPC IP CIDR block10.0.0.0/16